zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

    :information_source: **Note:**
-   * Only the manager are allowed to delete transactions.
+   * Only the manager is allowed to delete transactions.
 Login as manager before entering command.
    * Credit will be decreased based on billing amount in related transaction.
-   * Points will not be affected and keep the same.
+   * Points will not be affected and will stay the same.
 </div>

 <label id="14"></label>